bbkz/waterrower/README.md

 ### interface.py

-is caring about the connection to the s4 - sensor hardware -> @todo make it plugable for other sensors
+is all about the connection to the s4 - sensor hardware

-## Todo

-- visualization; fix correlation between heart rate value and stroke rate value, in terms of numbers
-- if there is none, do we split the graph in two or does it make sense to overlap them?